Tips to Prevent Sex from Throwing Off Your Vaginal pH Balance

 Don't use scented condoms or lube

-Some vaginas are extremely sensitive to pH changes, which could be why some women develop bacterial vaginosis (BV) and yeast infections more frequently than others.
+Some vaginas are extremely sensitive to pH changes, which could be why some women develop bacterial vaginosis (BV) and yeast infections more frequently than others when it is out of balance.
 The best way to decrease your chances of infection is to avoid scented or flavored condoms or lubricant altogether.
 The chemicals in these products can be harsh on your vagina and could alter your pH level.

 Do clean sex toys regularly